matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 working with Sphinx in general.
 Here are a few additional things to keep in mind:

-* Please familiarize yourself with the Sphinx directives for `inline markup`_.
-Matplotlib's documentation makes heavy use of cross-referencing and other semantic markup.
+* Please familiarize yourself with the Sphinx directives for `inline markup`_. matplotlib's documentation makes heavy use of cross-referencing and other semantic markup.
 For example, when referring to external files, use the ``:file:`` directive.